sergiimarchuk/Go/docker_deployment_guide.md

 ---

-## Шаг 2: move to openSuse into docker
+## 2: move to openSuse into docker

 ### 2.1 this is on local machine (Ubuntu)